-- Please identify a specific individual or office to serve as a Point Of Contact (POC) for MARLANT queries and concerns; - Please ensure the appropriate Notice to Mariners will be issued for all underwater activities and any significant ventures, such as use of flares, buoys, and unconventional night lighting; - Please ensure the appropriate Notice to Airmen will be issued for all activities that could affect air safety, such as use of balloons, Unmanned Aerial Vehicles (UAVs) or tethered airborne devices; and - Please ensure engagement of CTF 84, through Director General Naval Strategic Readiness (DGNSR), to ensure de-confliction with possible Allied submarine activities.
+- Please identify a specific individual or office as a Point of Contact (POC) for MARLANT queries and concerns. - Please ensure the appropriate Notice to Mariners is issued for all underwater activities and any significant surface ventures, such as use of flares, buoys, and unconventional night lighting; - Please ensure the appropriate Notice to Airmen is issued for all activities that could affect air safety, such as use of balloons, Unmanned Aerial Vehicles (UAVs) or tethered devices; and - Please ensure engagement of CTF 84, through Director General Naval Strategic Readiness (DGNSR), to ensure de-confliction with possible Allied submarine activities.